Jeremy Bentham: Law reform

 Bentham was the first person to be an aggressive advocate for the codification of all of the common law into a coherent set of statutes; he was actually the person who coined the verb "to codify" to refer to the process of drafting a legal code.
 He lobbied hard for the formation of codification commissions in both England and the United States, and went so far as to write to President James Madison in 1811 to volunteer to write a complete legal code for the young country.
 After he learned more about American law and realised that most of it was state-based, he promptly wrote to the governors of every single state with the same offer.

 During his lifetime, Bentham's codification efforts were completely unsuccessful.
 Even today, they have been completely rejected by almost every common law jurisdiction, including England.
 However, his writings on the subject laid the foundation for the moderately successful codification work of David Dudley Field II in the United States a generation later.

+United States

+Bentham's views on the United States changed over time.
+He initially disapproved of the American revolution and the natural rights philosophy behind it, describing the United States Declaration of Independence as a "hodge-podge of confusion and absurdity in which the thing to be proved is all along taken for granted".
+By the end of his life, Bentham was a strong admirer of the United States, describing himself in an 1817 letter to John Adams Smith as a "Philo-Yankee".
+Writing to Andrew Jackson in 1830, Bentham described himself as "at heart more of a United-States-man than an Englishman".